STEAMLab

 “You can buy one at the department store.”

-In collaboration with STEAMLab, the workshop began with a charming story from the picture book, following the characters Chami the cat, Saemi, and Bomi as they explored the whimsical world of the Cat Department Store.
-To start, children created bookmarks titled “The Four Conditions to Become a Cat”, setting the stage for a creative journey into one of Suki’s key inspirations—the traditional Korean musical notation system known as Jeongganbo.
+In collaboration with STEAMLab, the workshop began with a charming story from the picture book, following the characters Chami the cat, a little girl named Saemi, and Bomi as they explored the whimsical world of the Cat Department Store.
+To start, children created bookmarks titled “The Four Conditions to Become a Cat,” setting the stage for a creative journey into one of Suki’s key inspirations—the traditional Korean musical notation system known as “Jeongganbo.”
 Building on this idea, the children used their imagination to decorate square boards with materials of various colors, shapes, and textures, creating their own version of a “Cat Department Store.”
-At the end of the session, each child stood in front of a motion sensor, which translated their artwork into unique sounds—transforming each square frame into a playful and vibrant musical composition.
-Every Cat Department Store came to life with its own melody, turning structure into creativity and sound.
+At the end of the session, each child stood in front of a motion sensor, which translated their artwork into unique sounds.
+Every Cat Department Store came to life with its own distinctive melody, turning structure into creative brilliance and fun.